robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “Don't smile at strangers,” she said.
 “Want to be friendly?
 Choose who to be friendly to.
 Not just anyone.”

-Something tightened in me again, but this time it wasn’t sadness—it was the uneasy understanding that I’d been walking through things without knowing I should brace.
+Something tightened in me again, but this time it wasn’t sadness — it was the uneasy understanding that I’d been walking through things without knowing I should brace.

 The train hummed under my shoes, a steady vibration that made it impossible to forget I was moving.

 I looked around properly this time.
 Not out the window: at the carriage.
 At who was left.
 Who was looking at their phones.
 Who wasn’t.

 I rested my arm on the window ledge and caught the faint scent on my wrist again.
-For a second it twisted—platform, voice behind me—and I had to force myself to think harder, to bring Celeste’s face back into focus instead of that man’s.
+For a second it twisted — platform, voice behind me — and I had to force myself to think harder, to bring Celeste’s face back into focus instead of that man’s.

 I didn’t want the smell to mean carelessness.